rlane/Oort-legacy/README.md

 you will pick the scenario.
 The file chooser starts in a directory containing scenarios distributed with the game.
 Pick "basic.json".
 Next you'll be prompted to select two AIs to participate in the battle.
-Click the file chooser buttons and select "switch.lua" for each.
+Click the file chooser buttons and select "reference.lua" for each.
 Now click "OK" to begin the simulation.

 ### Scenarios